-Once Upon A Time in Hawaii (II)
+Once Upon A Time in Hawaii (III)

 I remember during the trip to O’ahu, we spent most of our time hanging around the usual tourist places in Honolulu.
 On the last day, thanks to a late flight, we drove around the island for some adventure.
 We came across some really good viewing spots on the North Shore of O’ahu for watching both surfing and sunset.
 There were some pretty handsome roosters too.